Xiaomi Mi Mix 3 Leaked Images Show Vivo Nex-Like Design

 Photo Credit: ITHome

 Some new renders of an alleged Xiaomi Mi Mix 3 handset have been spotted in an ITHome report.
 The leaked images suggest that the smartphone offer a higher screen-to-body ratio that its predecessors — Mi Mix 2 and Mi Mix 2S.
 The company had reportedly filed for a patent in 2015, for the front camera.
-As per the patent images shared in the report, the Mi MIX 3 will sport a pop-up selfie camera at the top of the handset.
+As per the patent images shared in the report, the smartphone will sport a pop-up selfie camera at the top of the handset.
 Additionally, the camera may also feature a LED flash.
-The alleged Mi Mix 3 renders that have surfaced online includes the LED flash enabled pop-up camera.
+The alleged renders that have surfaced online includes the LED flash enabled pop-up camera.

 As per the leaked renders, the Xiaomi Mi Mix 3 will sport thin bezels.
 It interesting to note that event the bottom bezel appears to be the same as the other sides, suggesting the absence of a chin.